How to Set Up a Video Review and Approval Workflow That Works

 - Distribution

 Fewer handoffs mean faster delivery.
-Empower the marketing lead to make most decisions without escalation.
+Help the marketing lead to make most decisions without escalation.

 Post-Production House Workflow